alexiaml/Blog/_posts/2018-04-27-accessibility.markdown

 description: Stop Designing For Only 85% Of Users
 ---

-[This article](https://www.smashingmagazine.com/2017/10/nailing-accessibility-design/) explains the different kinds of menus that can be used on a site, both web and mobile, and how to handle issues associated with some.
+[This article](https://www.smashingmagazine.com/2017/10/nailing-accessibility-design/) focuses mostly on color and font weight while discussing how to improve design in an accessible way for all users.